Make a travel insurance claim

 When you are away:

-- If you're in an emergency where you need medical treatment, please contact us on +44 (0) 208 763 3285 within 48 hours of your hospitalisation or if your medical expenses are likely to be more than £500.
+- If you're in an emergency where you need medical treatment, please contact us on +44 (0)20 8603 9961 when you are hospitalised, require repatriation or where medical fees are likely to exceed £500.
 You'll need to get a medical certificate if you wish to make a claim.

 - If you're claiming compensation for theft, mugging, loss, damage in transit, travel delay or catastrophe, you must get a written report from the relevant authority.
 Please keep any receipts that will support your claim.